 The TNC Server calls this function to close down the IMV.
 For example, this function will typically be called when all work is complete and the TNCS is preparing to shut down or when the IMV reports TNC_RESULT_FATAL.
-Once a call to TNC_IMV_Terminate is made, the TNC Server

-MUST NOT call the IMV except to call TNC_IMV_Initialize (which may not succeed if the IMV cannot reinitialize itself).
+Once a call to TNC_IMV_Terminate is made, the TNC Server MUST NOT call the IMV except to call TNC_IMV_Initialize (which may not succeed if the IMV cannot reinitialize itself).
 Even if the IMV returns an error from this function, the TNC Server MAY continue with its unload or shutdown procedure.

-The imvID parameter MUST contain the IMV ID value provided to TNC_IMV_Initialize.
+In the imvID parameter, the TNCS MUST pass the IMV ID value provided to TNC_IMV_Initialize.
 IMVs MAY check if imvID matches the value previously passed to TNC_IMV_Initialize and return TNC_RESULT_INVALID_PARAMETER if not, but they are not required to make this check.